lab11/gateway/software/ble-gateway/README.md

 `parse.js`
 ----------

-To create a `parse.js` file you simply implement the functions you wish to support.
-The basic template looks like:
+A `parse.js` file contains one or several functions that process advertisements and devices that the gateway sees.
+When creating a `parse.js` file, you only need to implement and export the functions you wish to support.
+The gateway will ignore missing functions.

+The template of a `parse.js` file looks like:

 ```js
 // This function is called by the gateway when a non-Eddystone advertisement
 // is received.
 The function should take the noble formatted advertisement,
 // parse it into a JavaScript object, and call done() with that object.